JewelSourceInc/InvenTree/docs/index.md

       reader.readAsArrayBuffer(file);
     }
 ```
-Parses excel
+Parses excel.
 Uses FileReader to read the Excel file as an ArrayBuffer.
 Converts it to Uint8Array and feeds it into XLSX.read (from SheetJS).
 Picks the first sheet (SheetNames[0]).
 Converts the sheet to JSON row objects with sheet_to_json, using defval: '' to fill empty cells with empty strings.
 Stores into rows, logs count, calls renderPreview().
 It allows importing from Excel exports directly without manually converting to CSV.

 # 9
 ```